What is a payment gateway and why you need one

 White label payment gateway

-In addition to the three types of payment gateways described above, there’s a beneficial option for companies wishing to provide their own merchant services.
-It’s a white label payment gateway — a turnkey solution offered by payment providers that allow businesses to offer processing services under their own brand.
+There are three types of payment gateways available to businesses, but for companies that want to provide their own merchant services, there's a more beneficial option.
+It's called a white label payment gateway, and it's a ready-to-use solution offered by payment providers that allows businesses to offer processing services under their own brand.

 The white label business model is a great way to enhance your offering and quickly enter the merchant services market.
 It frees you from the burden of developing your payment gateway software, undergoing PCI DSS assessment, and ongoing infrastructure maintenance.
 Run your own scalable payment business by relying on a ready-made system with technical support included.